Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Revisiting Trojan Detection

 \subsubsection{Evaluation Protocol}

+Rather than relying on a case study of exchanged cells, to determine detectability, we perform this analysis exhaustively for all of the cell instances belonging to the types of the most similar cell pairs.
+In our evaluation, we focus on the beta error since this is the critical concern when detecting Trojans: The chance of a Trojan slipping through any detection method should be as close to zero as possible.
+The number of false positive detections is of secondary importance; it corresponds to the amount of manual verification required in the detection process and is better expressed in absolute numbers.
+See Appendix~\ref{appendix:comparison} for the performance results of our new method on the Trojan detection challenge posed by Puschner~\etal

-To test how detectable replacements of the most indistinguishable cell pairs are in practice, we compare all instances of both cell types with the representative of each type.
-We then assign each instance with a similarity score to each representative.
-Rather than relying on a case study of exchanged cells, we perform this analysis exhaustively.
-First, we compare all cell instances of type A and B to the representative of type A, and expect that all cells of type B are predicted to be a Trojan, and all cells of type A benign.
-Analogously, when the representative is of type B, cells of type A should be classified Trojan and of type B benign.
-We then deduce how many cells were labeled as benign or Trojans as expected, and how many received an incorrect label, \ie, were misclassified.
+We implement our analysis as follows: To test how detectable replacements of the most indistinguishable cell pairs are in practice, we compare all instances of each cell type with the representative of the other respective cell type in the pair.
+We replicate the scenario in which a concrete instance of a cell has been replaced with a Trojan cell of the other type and is now being compared to the representative of the type it claims to be.
+By performing this analysis for all cell instances belonging to the two types, we can deduce how many cells were mislabeled as benign and how many were correctly labeled as a Trojan.
+This allows us to assign a false negative rate for each pair.